CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-3-Features/Introduction-to-Routing-Protocols.md

 Wikipedia defines
 [convergence](http://en.wikipedia.org/wiki/Convergence_%28routing%29) as
-the “state of a set of routers that have the same topological information about the network in which they operate”.
+the "state of a set of routers that have the same topological information about the network in which they operate ".
 It is imperative that the routers in a network have the same topological state for the proper functioning of a network.
 Without this, traffic can be blackholed, and thus not reach its destination.
 It is normal for